-Compared to the rest of the Seattle Metropolitan Area market, the Cascade region has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Cascade submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 21 listings have been posted online, which means leases are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 24% of the available leases in the Cascade are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 31 listings have been posted online, which means leases might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 19% of the listings in the Cascade are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,120 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this region are approximately 5 stories.
-Most buildings in this region were built in 1984 and are Class A.
+Even though the median size is 10,290 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this area are approximately 5 stories.
+Most buildings in this market were built in 1984 and are Class A.

-A large portion of this area is residential, but there's plenty of office_space.
-Education is the dominant industry in this region.
-Most of the folk of Cascade work from home.
+A large portion of this region is residential, but there's plenty of office_space.
+Education is the dominant industry in this market.
+Most of the residents of Cascade work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.